Student migration: History

 During the colonial period, the majority of student flow came from colonies to the world capitals.
 Imperial governments provided pathways for selected nationals to pursue higher education.
 The concept of studying abroad was based on the assumption that graduates would return to their homeland to serve colonial administration once they had developed skills and absorbed the values of the colonial rulers.

 The Cold War era had a significant impact on foreign aid and the funding of overseas students.
 The policy of distributing scientific knowledge and sharing industrial progress with the developing world required the help of higher education institutions.
-Support for USAID linked the foreign policy mission with support to higher education.
-Cold war rivals funded study abroad programmes and were in competition to attract students from the developing world.
+Support for USAID linked the foreign policy mission with support for higher education.
+Cold War rivals funded study abroad programs and were in competition to attract students from the developing world.

-One of the most famous international exchange programmes that facilitates and encourages international student migration is the Fulbright Program.
-Established in 1946, the Fulbright Program provides grants for students, scholars, teachers and professionals to undertake studies and research.
-The Fulbright Program was initially funded by using proceeds from the sales of surplus war property and was founded on the principal of promoting "international good will through the exchange of students in the fields of education, culture and science".
+One of the most famous international exchange programs that facilitates and encourages international student migration is the Fulbright Program.
+Established in 1946, the Fulbright Program provides grants for students, scholars, teachers, and professionals to undertake studies and research.
+The Fulbright Program was initially funded by using proceeds from the sales of surplus war property and was founded on the principle of promoting "international goodwill through the exchange of students in the fields of education, culture and science".

 The Colombo Plan was another program that encouraged the movement of students between countries.
-The Colombo Plan was established in 1951 with the intention of strengthening economic and social development of the Asia Pacific region.
+The Colombo Plan was established in 1951 with the intention of strengthening the economic and social development of the Asia Pacific region.
 The Colombo Plan has been responsible for sponsoring over 40,000 Asian students to study or train in Australian higher education institutions.
 Funding is provided by member countries, which includes a mixture of 26 Commonwealth and non-Commonwealth countries.

 Since the colonial and Cold War eras, the profile of international students has made a significant shift.
 The way in which students travel has changed, and the majority of students seeking education abroad are now self-funded.